Ikechukwu980/Setup-for-Django-app/README.md

 I will create 2 jenkins pipeline, one to automate infrastructure provisioning and the second for automatic build and deployment of the docker images. to configure the jenkins, i will login to the service using the public ip of my virtual machine and the default jenkins port number which is 8080. i will setup the necessary plugin inside my dashboard. then i will create a pipeline job.
+I will also use Jenkins shared libraries to manage my pipeline code.

 # First Pipeline Script
 stage 1: i will checkout the code